vantage6/vantage6-workshop/episodes/algorithm_development.md

 ::::::::::::::::::::::::::::::::::::: challenge

-## Challenge 2: Implement the functions and test them
+## Challenge: Implement the functions and test them

 Implement your partial and central functions.
 Adapt and run `test.py` to test your function implementation.